mlpce/tosbindl/README.md

   ```

 ### peek (offset)
-  Reads a byte from memory into an integer.
+  Reads a byte from a memory into an integer.

   ```
   Parameters